bodsch/ansible-openvpn/README.md

   push: false
   server: ''
   domain: ''

-openvpn_client_users: []
 ```

 ### `openvpn_logging`

 `verbose` Set the appropriate level of log  file verbosity.

-- 0 is silent, except for fatal errors
+- `0` is silent, except for fatal errors
-- 4 is reasonable for general usage
+- `4` is reasonable for general usage
-- 5 and 6 can help to debug connection problems
+- `5` and `6` can help to debug connection problems
-- 9 is extremely verbose
+- `9` is extremely verbose

 `mute` Silence repeating messages.
-At most 20 sequential messages of the same message category will be output to the log.
+At most 20 sequential messages of the same message category will be output to
+the log.

 **example**